 // There will be no single-gender or single-race panel discussions across all theatres and stages – last year, this target was achieved

-// Racial diversity on our edie 26 Advisory Board (minimum 4 people of colour)
+//Racial diversity on our edie 26 Advisory Board

 View our publisher’s full Equality & Diversity Policy here.